 - 7.6.1 The contractor will undertake a risk assessment associated with excavation or blasting work impacts on aquifers and private water supplies.
-Where required, the contractor will use low explosive loading densities for any blasting works following relevant British Standards including BS5228 Code of Practice for Noise and Vibration Control on Construction and Open Sites (Part 2- Vibration), and the Scottish Development Department Planning Advice Note 50 [PAN 50] Annex D 'The Control of Blasting at Surface Mineral Workings'. - 7.6.2 The contractor will repair or replace any water supply pipes damaged during construction.
+Where required, the contractor will use low explosive loading densities for any blasting works following relevant British Standards including BS5228 Code of Practice for Noise and Vibration Control on Construction and Open Sites (Part 2- Vibration), and the Scottish Development Department Planning Advice Note 50 [PAN 50] Annex D "The Control of Blasting at Surface Mineral Workings". - 7.6.2 The contractor will contact the owners and occupiers of properties where risks are identified as soon as possible after completing the risk assessment.
+The consultation will be suitably far in advance of the construction works being undertaken to enable an appropriate alternative water supply to be provided. - 7.6.3 The contractor will repair or replace any water supply pipes damaged during construction as soon as possible so that parties are not without water.
+The contractor will ensure that adequate provisions of water are made during any disruption of supplies.